AliDevel/Charlie/Readme.md

 - [Frida](https://frida.re) Dynamic Instrumentation
 - Python 3

+Additionally, you need to have the Android SDK and

 ### Instructions
 Charlie is a python script and can be run via `python3 charlie.py` within the `charlie` directory.

+### Developers

+Ignored for double blind submission